ReddyLab/CRADLE/README.md

   -  -gquadFile <br />
       Gqaudruplex files in bigwig format.
 Multiple files are allowed.
 Required when 'gquad' is in '-biasType'.
       See 'Reference' if you want to download human Gqaudruplex files (hg19 and hg38).
-  -  -gquadMax <br />
-      The maximum gquad score.
-This is used to normalize Gquad score. default=78.6
   -  -o <br />
       Output directory.
 All calculated covariate files will be stored here.
 If the directory doesn't exist, cradle will make the directory. default=`CRADLE_covariates`.
 The output covariate files will be named {output_directory}_{chromosome}.hdf5 (e.g., `CRADLE_covariates_chrX.hdf5`)